When to visit the vet?

 Causes

 The spleen is an important organ in the dog’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body. and plays a central role in the production and breakdown of blood cells, as well as the storage of blood.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. and plays a central role in producing and breaking down blood cells, as well as storing blood.
 Anatomically, it is located in the upper left quadrant of the abdomenThe abdomen, also known as the abdominal cavity, is the part of the body located between the rib cage and the pelvis.
-It houses several important organs, including the stomach, liver, kidneys, intestines, and spleen. and is connected to the stomach and abdominalThe term "abdominal" refers to anything that concerns the belly or the abdomen.
+It houses several important organs, including the stomach, liver, kidneys, intestines, and spleen. and is connected to the stomach and the abdominalThe term "abdominal" refers to anything that concerns the belly or the abdomen.
 It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. wall by ligaments.
-These ligaments allow a certain amount of mobility, but excessive movement or looseness can lead to torsion.
+These ligaments allow some mobility, but excessive movement or laxity can lead to torsion.

-Splenic torsion often occurs in conjunction with gastric dilatation-volvulus (GDV), but can also occur in isolation.
+Splenic torsion often occurs in connection with gastric torsion (gastric dilatation-volvulus, GDV), but it can also occur on its own.
 Large dog breeds with deep chests, such as Great Danes, Setters, or Dobermans, are particularly at risk.
 The exact cause of splenic torsion is not always clear, but predisposing factors such as genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases., structural abnormalities, or excessive mobility of the spleen may play a role.

-Another factor can be the excessive filling of the spleen with blood (splenomegaly), which is caused by various diseases or conditions such as infections, inflammatory conditions, or tumors.
-This enlarged spleen is more susceptible to torsion.
-There is also evidence that certain behaviors, such as excessive romping or eating large amounts of food, can increase the risk.
+Another factor can be excessive filling of the spleen with blood (splenomegaly), which is caused by various diseases or conditions such as infections, Inflammatory conditions, or Tumors.
+This enlarged spleen is more prone to torsion.
+There is also evidence that certain behaviors, such as excessive roughhousing or eating large amounts of food, may increase the risk.

 Symptoms